 - durable with repeated use

 While I appreciate these benefits to acrylic template use, my preferred method is making DIY templates.
-I will cover the actual process for creating one in the EPP Pro basting post next week, but here are a few of the benefits of making your own EPP templates.
+I cover the actual process for creating one in the aforementioned EPP Pro: Basting with Brilliance post, but here are a few of the benefits of making your own EPP templates.

 Benefits of DIY Templates